-An important foundation for progressing equity, diversity, respect and inclusion in the workplace is to ensure that the workforce is aware of what it means, how inequity can occur and what initiatives are in place to address it in the sector and in your organisation.
-You may already have training in place but could consider other ways to develop the ongoing awareness and maturity of knowledge in your organisation.
-To find out what workplace gender equality is, how it affects everyone, and how to make workplaces better, see resources and training at Gender equality and the workplace.
-Check the Office of the Special Commissioner website for other resources.
+An important foundation for progressing equity, diversity, respect and inclusion in the workplace is to ensure that the workforce is aware of what it means, how inequity can occur and what initiatives are in place to address it in the sector and in your agency.
+You may already have training in place, but could consider other ways to develop the ongoing awareness and maturity of knowledge in your agency.
+To find out what workplace gender equality is, how it affects everyone, and how to make workplaces better, see resources and training at Gender equality and the workplace MGEA.
+Check the OSC website for other resources.